 - CrashPlan service that runs in the background

-These two pieces communicate over a local network connection that is built into every computer.
-When the CrashPlan app starts, the graphical user interface and CrashPlan service attempt to connect to each other.
-If they can't connect, the graphical user interface won't start.
+These two pieces communicate over a local network connection that is built into every device.
+When the CrashPlan app starts, the graphical user interface and the CrashPlan service attempt to connect to each other.
+If they can't connect, the graphical user interface displays an error message.

 Recommended solutions (all operating systems)

 The recommendations below apply to all operating systems.
 These are the resolutions that most often resolve the issue.
-If these solutions don't resolve the issue, review additional recommendations for your specific operating system below.
+If these solutions don't resolve the issue, review additional recommendations below.